qwaneu/qwaneu.github.io/_drafts/what-to-put-where.md

 Deciding What To Put Where is half of the work of software development.
 What should I put where, in such a way that me and my colleagues will be able to find it back later?
-Finding a good place for things in code greatly helps or hinders! maintainability of the code later on.
+Finding a good place for things in code greatly helps or hinders maintainability of the code later on.

 Knowing what to put where is a skill developed through practice.
-Things that can be helpful are looking at code through a Hexagonal Architecture lens, making the 'things' in your code explicit through types or classes, designing with CRC cards, pair programming, and documentation.
+Things that can be helpful are looking at code through a Hexagonal Architecture lens, making 'things' in your code explicit through types or classes, designing with CRC cards, pair programming, and documentation.

 ![](/attachments/blogposts/2020/cesar-carlevarino-aragon-NL_DF0Klepc-unsplash.jpg)